 Occasionally, at times of public examinations or during the Christmas shut-down – visits might be more difficult, but we will always do what we can to make visitors feel welcome.
-Visits during the summer are also possible, but parents should bear in mind that Concord runs a summer course for four weeks in July and three weeks in August: the summer course has a very different feel to the Main Term as it is more recreational and open to children as young as ten.
+Visits during the summer are also possible, but parents should bear in mind that Concord runs a summer course during July and August: the summer course has a very different feel to the Main Term as it is more recreational and open to children as young as ten.
 It will therefore be harder to appreciate the mature and studious atmosphere that characterizes Concord during Main Term if you choose to visit during the summer.

 Overall, you are most welcome to visit.
 Please make an appointment to do so by emailing the College at email@example.com.

 Our Principles in dealing with concerns about Covid-19

 - Follow closely the latest advice of the UK government (& its organisations such as the NHS & Public Health England) about Covid-19 measures.